+At Steadfast Insurance, we will help you to acquire a building insurance that will fulfill all your needs.
 From a property perspective, the construction, location, building age, cladding used and fire protection (such as installed sprinklers and smoke detectors) play an important part in the insurance pricing.
 The tenant mix (for example: residential, retail, offices) and waste disposal are also some of the factors that are considered by insurers.

 Most buildings have glass panels as external walls.
 There have been instances where glass panels have exploded or shattered which not only results in property damage but can be a liability hazard to the general public.

 Liability related incidents such as trips and falls in common areas such as foyers, lifts and stairwells are common.

 Other less talked about exposures can range from machinery breakdown of large air conditioning units and negligence and privacy breach claims against the body corporate committee appointed to manage the building.